 Assuring good outcomes for vulnerable customers

-The latest FCA financial lives survey (June 2022) indicates that 47% of UK adults show characteristics of vulnerability, due to poor health, life events, low financial resilience, or low capability.
-Vulnerable customers are those who are more susceptible to harm and may require an extra level of care to achieve good outcomes.
-The rising cost of living may mean that more adults find themselves in a vulnerable position, and those who are already vulnerable maybe susceptible to greater levels of harm.
-The Consumer Duty also heightens the responsibility on firms to take an extra level of care with customers who are suffering from one or more characteristics of vulnerability.
+The 2022 FCA financial lives survey indicated that 47% of UK adults show characteristics of vulnerability.
+The current climate may mean that as many if not more adults find themselves in a vulnerable position.
+The Consumer Duty has heightened the responsibility on firms to take an extra level of care with customers who are suffering from one or more characteristics of vulnerability.

 Identifying vulnerability

-Demographic or transactional data monitoring might be used to indicate potential vulnerability.
-Data-based models can be refined over time to get better at detecting customers who might need a greater level of care.
+Demographic or transactional data monitoring may be used to indicate potential vulnerability.
+Such data-based models can be refined over time to get better at detecting customers who might need a greater level of care.
+In addition, it is important for customer facing staff to be capable and equipped to effectively identify and treat vulnerable customers.

 How to enable staff to identify vulnerable customers

-How does product and service design vulnerable customers?
+How does product and service design support vulnerable customers?

 Are you testing for good outcomes?